Now announcing, MATTER IN FLUX, third annual call for readers and members.

-MATTER IN FLUX is an online study group co-led by the hosts of The World in Which We Occur.
+MATTER IN FLUX is an online initiative spearhead by The World in Which We Occur (twwwo.org) and currently led by Jennifer Teets, convener, in collaboration with group members.
 It is premised on the notion that in order to respond to emergent political and ecological challenges we need to broaden our channels of exchange.
 Research, reading, and analysis requires time, and in the current work panorama which most of us co-inhabit today there is seldom enough of it.
 Establishing modes of inquiry can lead to a better understanding of our world and how we can step back and reflect.
 Posing questions also helps us to observe, and meditate on, how our environments are mutating, under which circumstances, while triggering steps for future action.

-If you wish to join the study group please write to us by February 18th at firstname.lastname@example.org to express you interest in joining the group by responding to the question below.
+Please write to email@example.com by March 23, 2020 to express your interest in joining the group by responding to the question below.
 Also, send a description of yourself in one sentence (your research aims).
 You are not required to be a specialist of the drafted themes to participate in the group.
 However, you should express a capacity to tease apart the concepts at hand with intellectual rigor, aptitude, and passion.
-If you have a question about the group, please do write to us, we are eager to hear from you.
+If you have a question about the group, please send an email, we are eager to hear from you.

 Texts read so far: